The Double Refuge 🍏 Agnosticism

 On the Fence

-If we want to see agnosticism through the metaphor of sitting on the fence, I’d suggest that we extend the metaphor to walking on a fence, and from there allow the metaphor to take a number of directions, from walking to spinning, like a dervish, and from walking to doing pirouettes on a balance beam.
-Agnosticism is a very active thing; it’s less like sitting in one place and more like running along the fence onto other fences, which have any number of things on either side: a stadium, a mosque, a green field, a rose garden, a back alley, or a mountain with goats climbing to the peak.
-Or it’s like finding yourself between two rock fences, walking up an island to a prehistoric site:
+Agnosticism is an active philosophy.
+It’s less like sitting in one place, and more like running along the fence onto other fences.
+We might find anything on either side: a stadium, a mosque, a green field, a rose garden, a back alley, a mountain with goats climbing to the peak.
+We might even find ourselves between two rock fences, walking up an Irish island to a prehistoric site:

 He sees two streaks of white.
 Airplanes.
 A different way to travel.